mrowan137/locust-swarm-formation/README.md

 * `population`: number of members in the grasshopper-locust population (all are initialized as grasshoppers)
 * `locust-mobility`: distance a locust moves per cycle
-* `vision`: distance around a locust within which other locusts are considered as swarm mates
+* `vision`: distance around a locust within which neighbors are considered as swarm mates
 * `minimum-separation`: distance below which a locust will separate from its nearest neighbor, and above which it aligns to the average swarm heading
 * `max-align-turn`: maximum turn angle allowed by a locust aligning to the